AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/stars-and-flames/customize-stars-and-flames.md

 ---
 # Customize Stars and Flames {#customize-stars-and-flames}

-Marketo Sales Insight uses stars and flames to prioritize leads.
+[!DNL Marketo Sales Insight] uses stars and flames to prioritize leads.
 Marketo automatically decides who gets 1-2-3 stars/flames.
 However, you can modify the formula.
 Here's how:

 >[!AVAILABILITY]
 >